A new website - Jekyll to Astro Starlight migration

 Enter your project directory using

-cd fictionbecomesfact-starlightand runnpm run devto start the dev server.CTRL+Cto stop.
-Now you can visit your site by browsing to:http://localhost:4321/
+cd fictionbecomesfactand runnpm run devto start the dev server ornpm run astro buildto build and to previewnpm run preview.
+Now you can visit your site by browsing to:http://localhost:4321/.
+UseCTRL+Cto stop.

 Configuration

-import { defineCollection, z } from 'astro:content';import { docsSchema } from '@astrojs/starlight/schema';import { pageSiteGraphSchema } from 'starlight-site-graph/schema';import { blogSchema } from 'starlight-blog/schema';
+import { defineCollection, z } from 'astro:content';import { docsSchema } from '@astrojs/starlight/schema';import { docsLoader } from '@astrojs/starlight/loaders';import { pageSiteGraphSchema } from 'starlight-site-graph/schema';import { blogSchema } from 'starlight-blog/schema';

 // Extend the built-in schemadocsSchema({ extend: pageSiteGraphSchema})